Bowman Gray Sr.: Life and career

 Gray donated to philanthropic causes in the region, many times doing so quietly.
-At the time of his death in 1935, he left $750,000 worth of stock in R.J.
+At the time of his death in 1935, he left $750,000 in stock in R.J.
 Reynolds Tobacco Company to be used for a cause beneficial to the community.
 His brother, wife, and two sons eventually decided to donate it to a medical school willing to relocate to Winston-Salem.
 Wake Forest College, then located in Wake Forest, North Carolina, agreed to move its two-year medical school and expand it to a four-year curriculum, partnering with North Carolina Baptist Hospital.
 Bowman Gray School of Medicine opened in 1941.

 The move of the medical school later inspired members of the Reynolds family to lead efforts to bring the rest of Wake Forest College to Winston-Salem, which occurred in 1956.
 Today, Wake Forest University, Wake Forest School of Medicine and Wake Forest Baptist Medical Center are key drivers of the region's economy and have national reputations.

 Years after Gray's death, Graylyn was donated to the Bowman Gray School of Medicine, where it served as an academic psychiatric hospital facility until 1959.
 In the 1970s, parts of Graylyn were used as off-campus student housing.
-In 1979, the main house hosted the Wake Forest University "German House."
-There is a tunnel connecting the main house to the large guest house (the "French House").
+In 1979, the main house hosted the Wake Forest University German House.
+There is a tunnel connecting the main house to the large guest house (the French House).
 It was not until 1980, after a fire burned the top floor of the estate, that the president of the university announced the property would be restored to its original condition and used as a conference center.

 Gray left behind him a legacy of philanthropy.
-He donated the property on which the Centenary Methodist Church in Winston would be built in downtown Winston-Salem and contributed to local hospitals and orphanages, as well.
+He donated the property on which the Centenary Methodist Church in Winston would be built in downtown Winston-Salem and contributed to local hospitals and orphanagesl.
 He and his sons also contributed heavily to Wake Forest University and the University of North Carolina at Chapel Hill.
 At the time of his death, his holdings in R. J. Reynolds alone were valued at $12 million.